South Victoria (electoral district)

 South Victoria was a provincial electoral district in the Canadian province of British Columbia.
 It first appeared on the hustings in 1894 as part of a redistribution of the old Victoria riding, along with North Victoria.
-For other Victoria-area ridings please see Victoria (electoral districts).
+For other Victoria-area ridings please see List of electoral districts in Greater Victoria.

 Electoral history

 Note: winners of each election are in bold.